mskelton/crumbs/packages/create-store/README.md

 } = createStore<State, Action>(0, 'CountStoreProvider', reducer)
 ```

+You will notice the use of the `InvalidReducerAction` class at the end of the reducer in the previous block.
+This is a custom error class provided by this package for use inside your reducers to throw an error message when an action type is invalid.
+While you are not required to use this in your reducers, we recommend using it to provide simple and consistent error messaging for invalid reducer actions.

-Then, call the custom hook inside the component that consumes from the store.
+After initializing your store, call the custom hook inside the component that will consume from the store.
 The custom hook will return an array of two values: the current state in the store and the dispatch function used to dispatch reducer actions.

 ```js
 // component.js